-- Begins the English sequence below ENG 1316 Academic Research & Writing. - Begins the Math sequence below MTH 1351 College Algebra - Begins the Religion sequence with REL 1331 Introduction to Christianity when seeking the Lutheran Teacher Diploma. - Satisfies The Concordia Common Experience Economics/Government requirement with a course other than CTX's POLS 1303C, American Government & Citizenship.
+- Begins the English sequence below ENG 1316 Academic Research & Writing. - Begins the Math sequence below MTH 1351 College Algebra - Begins the Religion sequence with REL 1331 Introduction to Christianity when seeking the Lutheran Teacher Diploma. - Satisfies The Concordia Common Experience Curriculum Economics/Government requirement with a course other than CTX's POLS 1303C, American Government & Citizenship.
+(The Texas Education Agency requires that students complete course work about the structure and operation of national and Texas state and local governments.)

-NOTE: All courses in The Concordia Common Experience, Concentrations, and Major must be completed with grades of "C" or above; if a student makes a 'D' or an 'F' in a course, that specific course must be repeated until the grade is a 'C' or higher.
+NOTE: All courses in The Concordia Common Experience Curriculum, Concentrations, and Major must be completed with grades of "C" or above; if a student makes a 'D' or an 'F' in a course, that specific course must be repeated until the grade is a 'C' or higher.